VERSO-UVM/Heard-and-Understood-App/flaskApp/consert/CONSERT_INSTALLATION.md

 ## Installing the CONSert Package

 This section of the guide is meant for HUA contributors who have access to the CONSert repository.
-The installation guide there has inaccuracies and can be streamlined for HUA contributors.

 As of 10/24/2024 testing and implementation of CONSert has been done with CONDA environments running python 3.10.11.
 The linux/macos version of this package must be run on python 3.10 or earlier.